 - If there was only ONE present under the Christmas tree for you this year, what would you hope it would be?

 - If you could change your bedtime, what would you change it to?

 Get the Printable List of Questions to Ask Kids!

 Want the printable list of questions to ask kids?!
-Just use the form below to sign up for my FREE email newsletter, and I’ll send it right over as a Welcome Gift!
-Plus, you’ll get access to my entire FREEBIES library!
+Just use the form below to sign up for my FREE email newsletter, and I’ll send you the password to my entire FREEBIES library as a gift!

 Use these Conversation Starters for Kids as a Fun Game to Play in the Car or at the Dinner Table

 Going on a road trip, or need some conversation-starters for dinner time?
 Or want to connect with your kids while you’re trying to get out of the school traffic after pick-up?